etwk/blog/content/lists/books.md

 - [ ] The Ethical Slut: A Practical Guide to Polyamory, Open Relationships, and Other Freedoms in Sex and Love #sex #love
 - [ ] 我媽媽的寄生蟲 (林蔚昀) #essay #must
 - [ ] The Book You Want Everyone You Love to Read: Sane And Sage Advice to Help You Navigate All of Your Most Important Relationships (Philippa Perry) #psychology  #must
+- [ ] Games People Play: The Psychology of Human Relationships (Eric Berne)

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)
 - [ ] Dialogues Concerning Natural Religion (David Hume) #classics #philosophy
+- [ ] The Four Horsemen: The Conversation That Sparked an Atheist Revolution (Christopher Hitchens, Richard Dawkins, Sam Harris, Daniel Dennett)

 ### Christianity
 - [ ] The Gospel of Thomas: The Hidden Sayings of Jesus (Marvin W. Meyer, Harold Bloom #untold
+- [ ] All Things in Common: The Economic Practices of the Early Christians (Roman A. Montero)

 ### Islam
 - [ ] Faith at War: A Journey on the Frontlines of Islam, from Baghdad to Timbuktu (Yaroslav Trofimov) #history